 View chart →Feeds, messaging, communities.

-WebsiteDown runs HTTP probes against 350+ services every 5 minutes from global infrastructure.
-WebsiteCharts surfaces the aggregated results — we don't run our own probes.
+WebsiteDown runs HTTP probes against 350+ services every 5 minutes from global infrastructure, and real users file outage reports when things break.
+WebsiteCharts aggregates both — we don't run our own probes.

 Consecutive high-report windows are clustered into a single outage event.
 A gap of 30+ minutes between spikes starts a new event so isolated noise doesn't inflate the count.

-Services with little or no recent signal are clearly labeled — sparkline trails dim, rankings drop them from "most reliable" lists, and we never invent uptime numbers to fill the gap.
+Probe and report data become an estimated reliability score, and services with little recent signal are clearly labeled — we never invent uptime numbers to fill a gap.